 Once the photos are captured we transfer them to our workstations, revise them and select.
 These are then edited and presented to the client.
 Photographic software can help us make corrections, improvements and readjustments that the camera due to certain limitations cannot capture and reproduce directly.

 Our drone photography is used for surveys, mapping, promotional content and sales for print media as well as for screen.
-Feel free to contact us with information of your project.
-Email.
+Feel free to contact us and find out how we can help with your project.